-- 5. Is not taking a benzodiazepine, unless the benzodiazepine or opioid is being tapered or concomitant use is determined to be medically necessary; AND - 6.
-One of the following: - a.
-If prescribed less than 50 morphine milligram equivalents (MME) per day, has results of a UDS testing for licit and illicit drugs with the potential for abuse (including specific testing for oxycodone, fentanyl, tramadol, and carisoprodol) every 12 months that is consistent with prescribed controlled substances - b.
-If prescribed greater than or equal to 50 MME per day, has results of a UDS testing for licit and illicit drugs with the potential for abuse (including specific testing for oxycodone, fentanyl, tramadol, and carisoprodol) every 3 months that is consistent with prescribed controlled substances;
+- Has documentation of improvement in pain control and/or level of functioning while on the requested agent, - ii.
+Is not taking a benzodiazepine, unless the benzodiazepine or opioid is being tapered or concomitant use is determined to be medically necessary, - iii.
+Has results of a UDS testing for licit and illicit drugs with the potential for abuse (including specific testing for oxycodone, fentanyl, buprenorphine, and tramadol) at least every 12 months that is consistent with prescribed controlled substances;

-- 7. Has documentation that the prescriber or the prescriber's delegate conducted a search of the PDMP for the beneficiary's controlled substance prescription history; AND - 8.
-If a prescription for an Analgesic, Opioid Short-Acting is for a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will take into account the guidelines set forth in the Quantity Limits Chapter and all of the following: - a.
-One of the following: - i.
-For a beneficiary under 21 years of age, has severe pain as documented by a pain assessment tool measurement (e.g., a numeric or visual analog scale) - ii.
-For a beneficiary 21 years of age or older, has moderate-to-severe pain as documented by a pain assessment tool measurement (e.g., a numeric or visual analog scale), - b.
-The medication is being prescribed by an appropriate specialist or in consultation with an appropriate specialist, - c.
+- 2. If a prescription for an Analgesic, Opioid Short-Acting is for a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will take into account the guidelines set forth in the Quantity Limits Chapter and both of the following: - a.
 An opioid analgesic at the requested dose is the most appropriate treatment option as documented by at least one of the following: - i.
 Pain is inadequately controlled at the current quantity limit - ii.
-Pain is inadequately controlled by other Analgesics, Opioid Short-Acting or the beneficiary has a history of a contraindication or adverse reaction to alternative Analgesics, Opioid Short-Acting, - d.
+Pain is inadequately controlled by other Analgesics, Opioid Short-Acting or the beneficiary has a history of a contraindication or adverse reaction to alternative Analgesics, Opioid Short-Acting - b.
 The beneficiary would not be more appropriately pain controlled by initiating or adjusting the dose of an Analgesic, Opioid Long-Acting.

 NOTE: If the beneficiary does not meet the clinical review guidelines listed above but, in the professional judgment of the physician reviewer, the services are medically necessary to meet the medical needs of the beneficiary, the request for prior authorization will be approved.
+When the above guidelines are not met but the beneficiary is receiving ongoing opioid therapy, a 1-month approval will be issued to avoid abrupt discontinuation while the requested information to determine medical necessity is submitted.